P1kachu/ProgrammingLearning/README.md

 - [remus32] who provided the Scala correction.
 - [klauspost] who reviewed the Go corrections.
 - [rbobillo] who reviewed and corrected the Scala correction.
-- [Tandrial] who proved the Rust corrections.
+- [Tandrial] who provided the Rust correction.

 Thanks to you !